Acute megakaryoblastic leukemia: Pathophysiology

 Adult-AMKL can result from the progression of other myeloproliferative neoplasms (MPN) viz., chronic myelogenous leukemia, polycythemia vera, essential thrombocytosis, and primary myelofibrosis.
-In one review of adult-AMKL, 25% of 49 cases were considered as secondary to one of these MPN.
-The mechanism behind these cases of secondary AMKL are unknown although an inversion in chromosome 3 at positions q21 and q26, i.e. inv(3)(q21q26), is often seen in these secondary cases of adult-AMKL.
+In one review of adult-AMKL, 25% of 49 cases were considered as secondary to a MPN.
+The mechanism behind cases of secondary AMKL are unknown, although an inversion in chromosome 3 at positions q21 and q26(i.e. inv(3)(q21q26)) is often seen in secondary cases of adult-AMKL.

-Rare cases of adult-AMKL also have mediastinal germ cell tumors.
+Rare cases of adult-AMKL also occur with mediastinal germ cell tumors.
 These tumors are malignancies of germ cells, i.e. primitive cells that give rise to sperm and ovum cells.
 In adult-AMKL, mediastinal germ cell tumors that are associated with adult-AMKL are not seminomas (i.e. do not originate from the sperm cell line) and occur before or concomitantly with but not after the diagnosis AMKL is made.
 The three most common genetic aberrations in the bone marrow cells of these individuals (representing ~65% of all cases) were inversions in the p arm of chromosome 12, trisomy 8, and an extra X chromosome.
-In several of these cases, the genetic aberrations in the malignant platelet precursor cells were similar to those in the malignant mediastinal germ cells.
+In several of these cases, genetic aberrations in the malignant platelet precursor cells were similar to those in the malignant mediastinal germ cells.
 These results and those of other analyses suggest that the two malignancies derive from a common founding clone of cells (i.e. a set of genetically identical cells).

-Overall, the most common genetic aberrations occurring in adult-AMKL are the previously described inv((3)(q21q26) inversion, translocation between the q arm of chromosome 9 at position 34 and the q arm of chromosome 22 at position 11, i.e. (t(9:22)(q34:q11), and various aberrations in chromosome 5 or chromosome 7.
+Overall, the most common genetic aberrations occurring in adult-AMKL are the previously described inv(3)(q21q26) inversion, translocation between the q arm of chromosome 9 at position 34 and the q arm of chromosome 22 at position 11, i.e. t(9:22)(q34:q11) and various aberrations in chromosome 5 or chromosome 7.
 Aberrations in the latter two chromosomes are also commonly seen in an AML that is associated with myelodydplastic-related changes (i.e. predominance of immature blood cells in the bone marrow).
-The underlying malignancy-causing mechanism, if any, behind these genetic aberrations requires further study.
+The underlying malignancy-causing mechanism behind these genetic aberrations requires further study.